supaldubey/twitterbot/README.md

 ### Who do I talk to? ###

 * If you have any questions, feature requests or bugs for Bot, shoot email to cubestacklabs@gmail.com
-* EMail me at supal.dubey at Gmail if you want to discuss anything else.
+* EMail me at supal.dubey at Outlook.com if you want to discuss anything else.